romaintestu/forticnapp-workshop/lab-01/README.md

 #### Identities

-*Goal: Analyze identity and access management risks in the cloud environment.*
+*How can we analyze identity and access management risks in the cloud environment?*

 1. Navigate to **Risk Center** > **Identities** in the left navigation panel
 2. Select the **Top identity risks** tab